It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 You are too busy.
 With SR, you get time make people feel special and included.

-A Shared Reality serves a project or activity.
+A Shared Reality serves a group engaged in a project or activity.
 It has a Newsroom that displays information for all participants.
 Information is organized in folders, called cards.

 There are three types of cards: